 - Torn muscles

 - Twisted ankle

-- Cramps

-- Illness on court

 - Tripping over his own feet

-In such examples of self-inflicted injury the Referee would ask the injured player to continue play.
+In such examples of self-inflicted injury, the Referee would ask the injured player to continue play.
 He may offer the injured player up to 5 minutes to try out a twisted ankle but it is unfair on the opponents to delay play.
 The injured player may opt to concede the game in progress after the 5 minutes and take the interval between games (2 minutes) to recover before starting the next game.
+Illness and cramping are NOT considered injuries, but rather a loss of condition.
+Play should resume immediately, or the ill or cramping players shall concede the game.